 In many cases, an insurance company and a plaintiff will reach an agreement, known as a settlement, before a case reaches trial.
 Ultimately, it is the injured person’s decision whether or not to settle a case, and for how much.
 An experienced truck accident attorney could help a plaintiff value their case and explain the strengths and weaknesses of a settlement, but ultimately, it is the plaintiff’s decision.
 For help with Glastonbury truck accident settlements, reach out to a dedicated lawyer today.

-Deciding Whether or Not to Settle at Truck Wreck Claim
+Deciding Whether or Not to Settle a Glastonbury Truck Wreck Claim

 A person might want to settle rather than go to trial if the insurance company has offered agreeable compensation for the case, or if they need money quickly and cannot afford a drawn-out litigation process.
 Injured individuals have bills to pay, and so it may persuade them to settle the claim immediately.
 However, a claimant should always be making an informed decision about how long the case is going to take and what an expected verdict or settlement could be before signing off on any settlement papers.